Skip to main content

 Preview the template

-See the first part of the checklist below.
-Enter your email above to download the full tool audit checklist (PDF-ready).
+See the first part of the tool audit checklist below.
+Download the full version above.

 What is a tool audit checklist?

-• Reduce tool loss and theft: regular audits identify missing tools early, before losses accumulate.
+• Reduce tool loss and theft: regular audits identify missing tools early, before losses accumulate and become harder to trace.

-• Accountability: know who has what tool, where it is and what condition it is in.
+• Accountability: know who has what tool, where it is and what condition it is in at all times across all sites.

-• Condition visibility: spot damaged or worn tools that need repair or replacement.
+• Condition visibility: spot damaged or worn tools that need repair or replacement before they cause safety issues on site.

-• Insurance and compliance: maintain records to support claims, audits and regulatory requirements.
+• Insurance and compliance: maintain documented records to support insurance claims, audits and WHS regulatory requirements.

-• Budget and planning: accurate tool counts help plan purchases and reduce unnecessary spending.
+• Budget and planning: accurate tool counts help plan purchases, avoid duplicate buying and reduce unnecessary spending.

 Benefits of digitising forms in MapTrack